Karneades/Defensomania/README.md

 # Defensomania

-Defensomania is a card game for security monitoring and incident response teams.
+Defensomania (formerly known as _Cyber Against Humanity_) is a card game for security monitoring and incident response teams.
 When your web server is compromised which steps would you initiate?
 What are your priorities if malware was executed on an endpoint and you shortly after identify data exfiltration to a remote server?
 Playing Defensomania using the provided scenarios educates and trains defenders and provides a basis for discussing different activities and their priorities. _How would you implement those activities in your environment?_ Defensomania uses well-known incident phases for the activity categories and focuses on cyber threat detection and response.

 Each round, one player is the attacker and reads a scenario card.
 All others are defenders and choose their best activity card.
 See section